Skip to content

 Introduction

 As Stephen Pfeil, President of Global Coin, I’ve spent years immersed in the world of numismatics, and few coins captivate me like the American Platinum Eagle.
 Officially known as American Platinum Eagles, these are the official platinum bullion coins issued by the United States Mint.
 Launched in 1997, the series includes multiple denominations, each with its own face value and weight, emphasizing their legal tender status and appeal to both collectors and investors.
+Platinum is one of the rarest metals found on earth, with most deposits located in regions like South Africa, Russia, and Zimbabwe, highlighting its scarcity.
 At Global Coin, we’re passionate about offering collectors and investors access to these iconic coins, prized for their limited mintages, stunning designs, and investment potential.
+The American Platinum Eagle stands out as a leading example of a platinum coin, alongside other notable platinum coins such as the Australian Platinum Platypus and Koala, each celebrated for their unique designs and high purity.
 Join me as I share my personal insights into the history, design, collectibility, and value of the Platinum Eagle, along with tips for adding it to your collection.

 american platinum eagle